ashwinbhaskar/functional-way/README.md

 # Language
 I started out with Scala to implement these programs.
 But recently included a program in clojure too.
 Feel free to contribute in any function language.

+# Dependency

+You will need to have `sbt` for Scala and `leiningen` for Clojure installed.